DCD-Ecosystem/dcd_protocol/docs/02_dcdcli/03_command-reference/system/index.md

 ## Description

-Send eosio.system contract action to the blockchain.
+Send dcd.system contract action to the blockchain.

 ## Subcommands